-Jennifer Swift; Board Member; Anchorage, Alaska
+Jennifer Swift; Board Treasurer; Anchorage, Alaska

 Jennifer is a European-American nurse practitioner with a focus on family practice from pediatrics through elders.
 She practices at the Natural Health Center in Anchorage.
 Jennifer received her master’s degree in nursing from the University of Southern Maine in 2010, where she also obtained her registered nursing degree.
 Her bachelor’s degree is in biology from the University of Alaska Fairbanks.
 Her scope of practice has been varied: she has worked with refugees from Africa and the Middle East; in remote locations in Alaska; and in public health and private practices.
 She joined ACAT’s board in February 2014.

-Violet Yeaton, Board Member; Port Graham, Alaska
+Violet Yeaton, Board Secretary; Port Graham, Alaska

 Violet is a Sugpiaq who lives in the Native Village of Port Graham which is located off of the road system in Southcentral Alaska where Cook Inlet meets the Gulf of Alaska in the Pacific Ocean.
 Violet serves as the tribal Environmental Coordinator for her people.
 The Sugpiaq people traditionally speak a Pacific Gulf variation of Yupik.
 She has been involved with ACAT since 2000, traveling with ACAT staff to Washington D.C. and a United Nations meeting in South Africa to represent the concerns of her people about persistent organic pollutants that are contaminating the traditional foods in Alaska.
 She joined the ACAT board in February 2004.